marcoaaz/Acevedo-Kamber/README.md

 # Acevedo-Kamber
 The repository contains the scripts of the petrographic image analysis pipeline (Option A and Option B).
 The input can be multi-pol optical scans of a full thin-section that have been downloaded from OlyVIA (Olympus ASW) software via the local server access.
-The images are acquired in a slide scanner microscope (Evident VS200).
-See the description is at https://www.olympus-lifescience.com/en/solutions-based-systems/vs200/
+The images are acquired in a slide scanner microscope (Olympus VS200).
+The description is at https://www.olympus-lifescience.com/en/solutions-based-systems/vs200/

-See the full description in Acevedo Zamora and Kamber (2023) Suplementary material 1.
-Citation in MDPI and ACS Style:
+See the documentation of the code in Acevedo Zamora and Kamber (2023) Suplementary material 1.
+If using part or all the code cite my work in (ACS Style):

 Acevedo Zamora, M.A.; Kamber, B.S.
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
 Minerals 2023, 13, 156. https://doi.org/10.3390/min13020156

+Do not forget to cite the corresponding authors of the open-source software (Bioformats, QuPath, VIPS).
+We specially thank the open-source bio-imaging community (https://forum.image.sc/) for the fundamental questions about the packages used within our pipeline.

 Workflow: